 - Promote the emotional and physical safety of all.

 All threat making behaviour by a student shall be reported to the Principal who will activate the protocol for the initial response.
 Once the team has been activated, interviews may be held with the student(s), the threat maker, parents and staff to determine the level of risk and develop an appropriate response to the incident.
 Intervention plans will be shared with parents, staff and students as required.

 It is important for all parties to engage in the process.
-However, if for some reason there is reluctance to participate in the process by the threat maker or parent/guardian, the threat assessment process will continue in order to promote a safe and caring learning environment, with or without the consent of the threat-maker and/or their parents.
+However, if for some reason there is reluctance to participate in the process by the threat maker or parent/caregiver, the threat assessment process will continue in order to promote a safe and caring learning environment, with or without the consent of the threat-maker and/or their parents/caregiver.